FighterDhruv8/inflera/README.md

    - All decision steps are logged for transparency

 5. **User Interface**:
-   - The CLI can be used, no webapp was made due to lack of time.
+   - UI was made using streamlit.
+The CLI can also be used.
-   - Results show the tool used, retrieved context, and process logs.
+   - Results show the final ouput, reasoning (if any), retrieved context (if any), tool used, process logs, additional information.

 ## Next Steps

 You could extend this system by:
-1. Adding a webapp UI.
-2. Adding more specialized tools.
+1. Adding more specialized tools.
-3. Supporting document upload through the UI.
+2. Supporting document upload through the UI.
-4. Implementing a chat history database.
+3. Implementing a chat history database.
-5. Adding more advanced agent frameworks like ReAct or MRKL.
+4. Adding more advanced agent frameworks like ReAct or MRKL.
-6. Supporting multiple LLM providers.
+5. Supporting multiple LLM providers.